t-d-k/LibreCrypt/docs/FAQ.md

 > In actual fact, far from FreeOTFE looking a lot like CrossCryptGUI, it's actually the other way around - CrossCryptGUI looks a lot like FreeOTFE!
 The Delphi GUI to FreeOTFE was already developed before CrossCrypt was released.
 For the sake of expediency, I dropped the CrossCrypt Delphi component I wrote into FreeOTFE's GUI, hijacking it to produce CrossCryptGUI; a cannibalized version of the FreeOTFE interface.

 > The cyphers supplied with the first public release of FreeOTFE (v00.00.01) were the same as those used by CrossCrypt.
-Originally I had planned to release the first beta of FreeOTFE for compatibility testing with only the NULL, XOR, DES and AES cyphers; these apparently being the most common cyphers used with Linux volumes.
+Originally I had planned to release the first beta of FreeOTFE for compatibility testing with only the NULL, XOR, DES and AES cyphers; these apparently being the most common cyphers used with Linux containers.
 After CrossCrypt was released (which uses AES and Twofish) DES was the only cypher in the above list I had not implemented.
-I decided to switch from DES to Twofish in order that people without Linux could easily use CrossCrypt to verify that FreeOTFE was operating correctly with AES and Twofish volumes (and vice versa; benefiting both systems).
+I decided to switch from DES to Twofish in order that people without Linux could easily use CrossCrypt to verify that FreeOTFE was operating correctly with AES and Twofish containers (and vice versa; benefiting both systems).

 > Since its initial release, FreeOTFE has seen significant developments, including support for many more hashes, cyphers, and other options.